Submersible Pond Lights vs Downlights

 Pond lighting has become more sophisticated over the years.
 By using simpler on/off switches, there is no “accidental” turning off of pond lights anymore.

 Of course, even the best pond light will not work without a power source.
-Many manufacturers offer electrical pumps that work well with LED lighting.
+Many manufacturers offer solar powered lights these days.
 You can also buy LED light kits and run them on a timer for more convenience.